-Instead, setting big goals and asking individuals to be accountable to contribute their skills, talent and productivity to achieving them is the best way to drive productivity by creating accountability and ownership, rather than resistance to change and lack of buy-in.
+Instead, setting big goals and asking individuals to be accountable for contributing their skills, talent, and productivity to achieving them is the best way to drive productivity.
+This way you create accountability and ownership rather than resistance to change and lack of buy-in.

 Productivity Tip #3